-Creation of chemical technology with aiming the harmony with nature and environment and the good life of human.
+Creation of chemical technology with aiming the harmony with nature and

 The Department of Chemical Engineering at Fukuoka University was established in 1969, more than 40 years ago.
 A Master’s Degree program in chemical engineering was created in 1974.

 NUMBER OF GRADUATES

 More than 4,000 students have graduated from this department, and they play active roles in society.

 The department offers classes in fundamental education and experimentation, as well as classes in English communication and computers to respond flexibly to the needs of both the students and society.
 As part of their graduating thesis, students must perform research using the latest theories and investigate the creation and application of new functional materials.